-To get a more interactive experience, try Timelooper.
+Ener Bay ٢ To get a more interactive experience, try Timelooper.
 The "East Bay Parks: Virtual Tour" in the Apple App store.
-Interpreters with California State Parks also had to shift what they do overnight.
-According to Brad Krey, Unofficial Chief Instigator for the Department, "the existing culture of digital interpretation made the shift easier.
-No one wrote up a plan and got it approved - interpreters were given enough latitude to just react and do."
+The CSPRA Wave - Third Quarter 2020 - Page 8 Interpreters with California State Parks also had to shift what they do overnight.
+According to Brad Krey, Chief Instigator for the Department, "the existing culture of digital interpretation made the shift easier.
+No one wrote up a plan and got it approved - interpreters were given enough latitude to just react and do".
 Existing expertise from their longstanding PORTS Program supported these efforts with technology and risk management, heading off concerns like "Zoom Bombing" and assuring a safe place for K-12 students.
 Krey claims the title of "First" in response to this global crisis because of their extensive ongoing partnership network.
-State Parks (through generous partners) immediately had the ability to offer webinars with a capacity of 1000 endpoints.
-They leveraged that to offer six programs a day reaching at least 100,000 students and families between March and June.
-The goal was to move quickly to deliver "continuity of learning" so a whole lot of content was ready to go within three to four days.
+State Parks (through their generous partners) immediately had the ability to offer webinars with a capacity of 1000 endpoints and they leveraged that to offer 6 programs a day reaching over 200,000 kids in the first few weeks.
+The goal was to move quickly to deliver "continuity of learning" so a whole lot of content was ready to go within 3 to 4 days.
 They followed a model more like Silicon Valley (and unlike government) where you build just enough to be presentable and get it out to the public, then you adjust and improve as you go.
 They enjoyed trust and buy-in from staff, management and non-profit partners which also facilitated moving quickly.
 Krey has been fielding inquiries from interpreters as far away as New York, New Jersey and Washington and sharing tips to get them up to speed.
 The public demand has been huge.
 The biggest response was at Sutter's Fort.
-As staff contacted teachers to cancel long-planned field trips they shared online program information and asked them to forward it to their students.
+As staff there contacted teachers to cancel long-planned field trips they shared online program information and asked them to forward it to their students.
 The response was overwhelming.
-Interpreters throughout the department have demonstrated the agility to find their audience through social media, replacing one that is no longer coming to the park.
-The real heroes that answered the queries from all over the state (and coached, cajoled and mentored) were Jen Langer, Erin Gates, Scott Shepherd, Brandon Caskey and Erika Delemarre.
+Interpreters throughout the department have demonstrated the agility to find their audience through social media, that is no longer coming to the park.
+The real heroes that answered the gueries from all over the state (and coached, cajoled and mentored) were Jen Langer, Erin Gates, Scott Shepherd, Brandon Caskey and Erika Delemarre.
 Mr. Krey is quick to credit the success to their extraordinary efforts.
-He explains, the task now is to somehow curate and leverage all of these digital "objects."
+He explains, the task now is to somehow curate and leverage all of these digital "objects".
 They need to be usable, searchable, tagged, cataloged and linked into related web content.
 Once parks reopen, the richness of this additional content will offer a "blended access" model, leading to deeper personal and emotional connections to the resources.